-Six years ago, when I told my pastor and his wife that my psychiatrist and church elder had sexually assaulted me, I was merely trying to escape.
-I couldn’t imagine it going any farther than that.
+Six years ago, when I told my pastor and his wife that my psychiatrist and church elder had sexually assaulted me, I was flooded with shame.
+Conquering that shame seemed an impossible task.
+I was merely trying to escape.
+I couldn’t imagine my healing going any farther than that.

 Regardless of how it played out, my life was over.
 The betrayal was crushing.
 Would anyone believe me?
 Would I ever be able to trust?
 And what about the grief?
 I believed nothing positive would come from it if I survived at all.
 And I for sure couldn’t imagine God using it for good.

 First, I told my pastor and his wife about the abuse.
 There was healing just in the telling and being believed, in the unloading of the secret.
-After that, I allowed myself time to grieve and to process what happened.
-I spent that first week just trying to sort through the wreckage.
+After that, I allowed myself time to grieve and process what happened.
+I spent that first week in survival mode, trying only to eat and sleep.
+Once I felt that I was on more steady ground, I began the overwhelming task of sorting through the wreckage.
 To my shock and horror, I realized I had been groomed.
 The doctor had systematically and methodically manipulated me for his benefit.
 That didn’t eliminate the self-blame, but it was a huge leap forward.

-I noticed that each little accomplishment, each fear faced, brought me a little bit higher.
+I noticed that each little accomplishment, each fear faced, brought me a little bit higher up the mountain.
 There were times that I thought I was not making any progress at all, that the pain would never subside.
 Sometimes, the incline was so subtle that it felt as if the path was flat.
 But when I stopped to look back, to take in the landscape around me, I could see just how far I’d come.

 In those early months, I needed support more than anything.
 I wanted to commiserate with women who had been through a similar betrayal.
 I needed them to tell me that it was not my fault.
 Had this even happened to anyone else?
 Was I the only one?
 I read book after book trying to find a situation like mine.